 4. Competition Boundaries

-b) Inshore Boat Boundaries - Inshore boat fishing is within 6 miles from the shoreline inside the boundaries (excluding wrecks).
-Any boat fish caught outside this area is classified and rated as a wreck fish.
+b) Inshore Boat Boundaries - Inshore Boat Boundaries - Inshore boat fishing is within 6 miles from the shoreline inside the boundaries (excluding wrecks).
+Any caught outside this area is classified and rated as a wreck fish.
 Any boat that commences a drift over a wreck is deemed to be wreck fishing for the duration of that drift and therefore any fish caught on such a drift are classified and rated as wreck fish.
 The same applies to fish caught on a boat at anchor on a wreck.

-RIVER DART - The River Dart is defined as being from a line between the two castles up river to the first bridge (Old Stonebridge) at Totnes.
+RIVER DART - The River Dart is defined as being from a line between Dartmouth and Kingswear Castles up river to the first bridge (Old Stonebridge) at Totnes.

-RIVER EXE - The River Exe is defined as from the mouth of the river up to the where the M5 motorway bridge crosses the river.
+RIVER EXE – The River Exe is defined as from the river mouth up to the where the M5 motorway bridge crosses the river.

 5. The Weighing in and disposal of Fish

-a) Entry forms must be completed and relevant fees paid before a competitor commences fishing and must be presented when weighing in.
+a) Entry forms must be completed and relevant fees paid before a competitor commences fishing.
+See HOW TO ENTER page, and must be presented when weighing in.

 d) Any D.E.F.R.A. or Devon and Severn IFCA fish restriction will be upheld during the T.S.A.F.

 e) Fish will NOT be accepted for weighing if hooked in any area of the body, other than the mouth or lip.